fperazzi/proSR/README.md

   -i data/examples -t data/examples/0801 -u 4 -o /tmp/prosr_examples
 ```

-### Reproduce results
-To reproduce the results reported in table 1, first you need to download the data as explained in section X.

 # Results
-Following widespread protocol, the quantitative results are obtained converting RGB images to YCbCr and evaluating the PSNR and SSIM on the Y channel only.
+Following wide-spread protocol, the quantitative results are obtained converting RGB images to YCbCr and evaluating the PSNR and SSIM on the Y channel only.
 Refer to `eval.py` for further details about the evaluation.

 | Model  | S14 | B100 | U100 | DIV2K | S14 | B100 | U100 | DIV2K | S14| B100 | U100 | DIV2K |
 |---------|---------|---------|---------|---------|---------|---------|---------|---------|---------|---------|---------|---------|